-Income Tax Rates for taxpayers under 60 years of age in FY 2015-16, FY 2014-15 and FY 2013-14
+Income Tax Rates for taxpayers under 60 years of age in FY 2018-19, FY 2017-18 and FY 2016-17.

-|Tax Slab||FY 2015-16
+|Tax Slab||FY 2018-19

-|Tax Slab||FY 2013-14
+|Tax Slab||FY 2016-17

-|Rs.10,00,000 and beyond||30%||Rs.10,00,000 and beyond||30%|
+|Rs 10,00,000 and beyond||30%||Rs 10,00,000 and beyond||30%|

-Rohit’s total taxable income for FY 2015-15 is Rs.8,00,000.
+Rohit’s total taxable income for FY 2018-19 is Rs 8,00,000.
 How will the tax slabs be applied to him?

-|Income up to Rs.2,50,000||Nil|
+|Income up to Rs 2,50,000||Nil|

-(3% on sum of total income tax)
+(4% on sum of total income tax)

 Skip the steps and use our updated income tax calculator instead.

-Based on your total salary for the whole year and your investments in tax-saving products, your employer determines how much TDS has to be cut from your salary each month.
+TDS is tax deducted at source.
+Your employer deducts a portion of your salary every month and pays it to the Income Tax Department on your behalf.
+Based on your total salary for the whole year and your investments in tax-saving products, your employer determines how much TDS has to be deducted from your salary each month.